Mortichar/semi-modify-game-speed/notes.md

 # SEMI General notes

-## v0.4.8
 ## Melvor v0.17: Big Breaky
-* Fix a lot of things, or temp disable some things that will take more time
-* ~~Add info to the SEMI menu about the temporarily disabled scripts~~

 ### Bug Hunt
 * when canceling on new version, SEMI header still injected on bottom of sidebar. is this bad, though?
-* any time a script tries to EQUIP or SELL any items, `bank.js` throws errors.
+* any time a script tries to EQUIP or SELL or bury/use any items, `bank.js` throws errors.
+Many utils and scripts will need fixing.

 ## TODO overflow